-Shoulder pain is an extremely common problem in Australia.
-For many it can be as simple as a niggle but in other cases it can be extremely painful and limiting.
-There are a number of different types and causes of shoulder injuries.
-Shoulders are complex in their nature and ranges of treatment options differ dramatically.
+Shoulder pain is extremely common in Australia.
+For many, shoulder pain can be niggling, however, in other cases, it can be extremely painful and limiting.
+There is a wide variety of different types and causes of shoulder injuries.
+Shoulders are complex in nature and appropriate treatment options differ dramatically.

-There are numerous causes of shoulder pain.
-Common and frequent causes include:
+There are many causes of shoulder pain.
+Common causes of shoulder pain include:

-Chiropractic can help with conditions that arise from these conditions through a multimodal approach to health.
+Chiropractic care may help with conditions that arise from these causes through a multimodal approach to health.

 Symptoms that occur from the above conditions can range in their presentation and severity.
-Depending on what the cause is you may experience some of the following.
+Depending on the cause, you may experience the following symptoms:

-Which all shoulder injuries the initial objective it so reduce inflammation and relieve pain.
-A drug free approach will mainly consists off icing the joint which has been proven to be as beneficial as anti inflamatories.
+The initial objective when treating shoulder injuries is to reduce inflammation and relieve pain.
+A drug-free approach mainly consists of icing the joint.
+This has been proven to be as beneficial as anti-inflammatories.

-The next step is to restore movement to the shoulder which is followed by strengthening the affected muscles.
-This is complemented by spinal adjustments to make sure the nervous input to the shoulder is uninterrupted and any posture related effects are taken into account.
+The next step is to restore movement to the shoulder, followed by strengthening the affected muscles.
+This process can be complemented by spinal adjustments to make sure the nervous input to the shoulder is uninterrupted and posture-related impact is taken into consideration.